AdelaideSky/NullAudio-input/README.md

+# NullAudio-input
+Audio driver based on Apple's NullAudio example project that creates a virtual device with 2 channels of input only (virtual mic).

-# Creating an Audio Server Driver Plug-in
+## Creating an Audio Server Driver Plug-in
 Build a virtual audio device by creating a custom driver plug-in.

-## Overview
+### Overview
 This sample shows how to create a minimal Audio Server plug-in.
 Written in standard C, the sample provides the minimal implementation you need to publish a single, functioning audio device to the system.
 The audio device provides the following features:
 - Configurable device primary volume, muting, and data sources
 - 44.1 kHz and 48 kHz sample rates